Best Practices for Accepting Card Payments

 Make sure the business name on your receipt is recognisable.
 This is the name that shows up on your customer's bank statements.
 If a customer sees an unfamiliar business name on their statement, they may be more inclined to file a dispute.

 If you don’t have a business name or your business name is longer than 35 characters, add a description of what you sell and your location to your business name.
-For example, if you are a taxi driver in taxi driver in Cork, write Taxi – Cork.
+For example, if you’re a taxi driver in Cork, write Taxi - Cork.

 Write a description of the goods or services you sold